-- A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage pain, severe enough to require an opioid pain medicine when other pain treatments such as non-opioid pain medicines do not treat your pain well enough or you cannot tolerate them. - An opioid pain medicine that can put you at risk for overdose and death.
-Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death. - Important information about levorphanol tartrate tablets: - Get emergency help right away if you take too much levorphanol tartrate tablets (overdose).
-When you first start taking levorphanol tartrate tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur. - Taking levorphanol tartrate tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma and death. - Never give anyone else your levorphanol tartrate tablets.
+enough or you cannot tolerate them.

+- Get emergency help or call 911 right away if you take too much levorphanol tartrate tablets (overdose).
+When you first start taking levorphanol tartrate tablets, when your dose is changed, or if you take too much (overdose), serious or lifethreatening breathing problems that can lead to death may occur.
+Talk to your healthcare provider about naloxone, a medicine for the emergency treatment of an opioid overdose. - Taking levorphanol tartrate tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma - Never give anyone else your levorphanol tartrate tablets.
 They could die from taking it.
 Selling or giving away levorphanol tartrate tablets is against the law. - Store levorphanol tartrate tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.

 Do not take levorphanol tartrate tablets if you have: